Valley National Bancorp (VLY) Shares Down Despite Recent Market Volatility - News Heater

 VLY’s Market Performance

-VLY stock saw an increase of -1.76% in the past week, with a monthly gain of 6.64% and a quarterly increase of 28.64%.
-The volatility ratio for the week is 2.79%, and the volatility levels for the last 30 days are 2.78% for Valley National Bancorp (VLY).
-The simple moving average for the past 20 days is -0.81% for VLY’s stock, with a 21.28% simple moving average for the past 200 days.
+VLY stock saw a decrease of -6.07% in the past week, with a monthly decline of -3.18% and a quarterly a decrease of 23.77%.
+The volatility ratio for the week is 2.77%, and the volatility levels for the last 30 days are 2.62% for Valley National Bancorp (VLY).
+The simple moving average for the last 20 days is -6.69% for VLY stock, with a simple moving average of 14.68% for the last 200 days.

 Analysts’ Opinion of VLY